 - A presumption is commonly made that one person can live cheaper than two.
 But will that be true?
 Other than food and medicines what expenses will be reduced?
 And what about the additional costs to the survivor of paying people to do some of the (eg) repair chores previously done by the now dead spouse?

 - Consider the costs of health care.
 Chances are that the first-to-die was cared for gratis by the spouse.
 The second spouse will have to pay for care.

 The decision to buy an annuity, and also the decision to defer purchase should be made on an after-tax basis, like all financial decisions.
 Annuities are taxed under three different systems.

-- Purchases made with RRSP or RRIF money end up being treated like any other investment in those accounts.
-All the benefits received are fully taxed as income.
+- Purchases made with RRSP or RRIF money (IRA or 401(k) in the US) end up being treated like any other investment in those accounts.
+All the payments received are fully taxed as income.

-- Prescribed Annuities have a simple formula for determining the portion of the benefit that is taxable.
-It is set and can be calculated ahead of time.
+- Annuities purchased outside those tax shelters may qualify to have a simple formula determine the portion of the benefit that is taxable.
+In Canada these are called Prescribed Annuities.
+The portion of the payments that are taxable is set and can be calculated ahead of time.